sryu1/Movie-Recommender/README.md

 reflex was used to create the frontend.
 Reflex is a pyton module that allows for the creation of web applications with only python.

 There is a dropdown menu that allows the selection of the genre of the movie.
 There is a switch that enables recommendation of adult content.
 When the the adult-mode is on, it with recommend both adult and non-adult movies.
 The slider is used to adjust the maximum runtime of the recommended movie.
-When pressing the recommend button, a 3 by 1 table is generated that contains the movie title, runtime, and a poster.
+When pressing the recommend button, a 7 by 1 table is generated that contains the information of the movie:

+* Title
+* Poster
+* Plot
+* Rating
+* Actors
+* Runtime
+*

+There are multiple error handling processes within the program as shown in the video.
+There is also a function that allows for the use of light mode and dark mode.

 #### Setup